Skip to main content

 Apple smoke on chicken thighs.
 Hickory on ribs.
 Cherry on pork.
 Competition blend on a beer-can chicken.
 The flavors are real, not a simulation.
 A gas grill that was producing fine-tasting food now produces food with the depth that only wood smoke provides.

-For a dad who cooks on a gas grill and has talked about wanting more smoke flavor -- or who has never thought to want it -- this is the gift that opens a new dimension of cooking for under $25.
+For a dad who cooks on a gas grill and has talked about wanting more smoke flavor -- or who has never thought to want it -- this is the gift that opens a new dimension of cooking for very little.

 A-MAZE-N